 Have a plan to see each other

-This is super important.
+Timing!
+When planning a trip, think about the days you have to see each other and how long it will take to get there.
 When trying to figure out how to survive a long distance relationship, you need to know when you’re going to physically be seeing your partner.

 Don’t disregard the importance of seeing each other.
 Sometimes a long distance partner leads to fixed ideas that perhaps when you meet up in real life, you don’t click the way you thought you would.

 Seeing each other as frequently as possible keeps things fresh and lets your love grow.

 The last thing you want to do is let things go stale and go really long periods without seeing each other.
 See each other often as your schedules allow it.